-Complete DAG?
+Causal DAG?

-- Is the DAG a "complete view of the causal structure of reality" - Did we include all unmeasured varibles (U)? - A DAG should also include these if they are part of the causal structure - Did we include all common ancestors of two variables? - Did we include all the arrows? - Absense of an arrow is a strong statement
+- Is the DAG a "complete view of the causal structure of reality" - Did we include all unmeasured varibles (U)? - A DAG should also include these - Did we include all common ancestors of two variables? - Did we include all the arrows? - Absense of an arrow is a strong statement